 It's her main responsibility.
-Every day, Adama rides her donkey, carrying empty jerry cans, alongside her friend Fatima to find water for her family.
+Every day, Adama carries empty jerry cans on her donkey, riding alongside her friend Fatima to find water for her family.

 "What I've seen all over this country is the lack of water is THE problem.
 What people drink, how they spend their days running after water—if we can deal with that, everything else will seem simple.
 At the end, water is life."

 Adama comes every day to this open well, riding about half an hour from her village.
 Once she arrives, she takes her jerry cans and waits her turn in line among the big crowd of people waiting for water.
 It is typically at least an hour of waiting.
 And as a teenager, she spends her time collecting water instead of attending school.

 You can be a part of bringing HOPE and CHANGE to girls like Adama—and remove water as a barrier to spending time at school or with their families.
 We invite you to give this year-end, and have your impact doubled with a million-dollar match.
 Or consider sponsoring a project in Chadthat will bring clean water to villages like Adama's through the local church.